lloydroc/lloydroc.github.io/content/post/hardware/uart-rpi-and-arduino.md

 # Pre-Requisites

-For the pre-requisites in this example a Rasbperry Pi B+ was used with the following version of Raspbian.
+For the pre-requisites in this example a Raspberry Pi B+ was used with the following version of Raspbian.

 {{< highlight bash >}}
 pi@raspberrypi:~ $ uname -a